goooooouwa/writings/_posts/2019-03-27-resume-2019-english.md

 ## Introduction

 Business Analyst at ThoughtWorks.
 6 years of total working experience, have been at ThoughtWorks for almost 3 years.

+I'm passionate about make products that users love.
+Attention to details.

 ## Working experience